 Bed bugs mostly bite during the night while are people asleep.
 Symptoms may vary according to the person.
 Many people have localized swelling or itchy red welts, which sometimes appear days after the bed bugs bites.
-Bed bugs will bite any exposed skin while sleeping, which may be the face, neck, arms, hands, shoulders, etc. Acquiring furnishings or maybe traveling before having this kind of itch may increase the chances of getting bed bugs, this is due to the fact that a bed bug might be got caught up on your clothes in a hotel or was hatching on that furniture you just bought.
-Now, you might be concerning if bed bug bites transmit diseases and although they could carry some diseases it’s unlikely they can be transmitted when they bite humans.
+Bed bugs will bite any exposed skin while sleeping, which may be the face, neck, arms, hands, shoulders, etc. Acquiring furnishings or maybe traveling before having this kind of itch may increase the chances of getting bed bugs; this is because a bed bug might be got caught up on your clothes in a hotel or was hatching on that furniture you just bought.
+Now, you might be concerning if bed bug bites transmit diseases, and although they could carry some diseases, it’s unlikely they can be transmitted when they bite humans.
 However, you can excessively be scratching the bites that may lead to infections.
-Also, your doctor may recommend a topical cream or an antihistamine cream to relieve any burning or itching sensation.
+Your doctor may also recommend a topical cream or an antihistamine cream to relieve any burning or itching sensation.

 But in some cases, the application of corticosteroids such as hydrocortisone appears to reduce injuries from bites and reduce them.

-Several patients also see a decrease in the itching and inflammation with the application of hot water in the area of the sting.
+Several patients also see a decrease in the itching and inflammation with the application of hot water in the sting area.